-In the Immunology Service, research has a translational approach.
-The aim is to improve basic knowledge in this field and provide proposals that improve the diagnosis and treatment of immune-based diseases.
-Researchers in the service are also working to develop their own immunotherapies that will improve the prognosis and quality of life of patients with immunomediated diseases.
+At the Immunology Department, research has a translational focus.
+The aim is to improve basic knowledge in this field and to contribute proposals that improve the diagnosis and treatment of immunological diseases.
+The Department's researchers are also working to develop their own immunotherapies that will improve the diagnosis and quality of life of patients with immune-mediated diseases.

-The clinical and basic research activity of the Immunology Service is carried out at the August Pi Sunyer Institute for Biomedical Research (IDIBAPS), in the areas of Biological Aggression and Response Mechanisms and Respiratory, Cardiovascular and Renal Biopathology and Bioengineering.
+The clinical and basic research activity of the Immunology Department is carried out at the August Pi i Sunyer Biomedical Research Institute (IDIBAPS), in the areas of Biological Aggression and Response Mechanisms and Biopathology and Respiratory, Cardiovascular and Renal Bioengineering.
+More specifically, in the following groups:

 • Immune receptors of the innate and adaptive system